sarzil-hossain/reactance/web/content.en/_index.md

 {{< hint danger >}}
 A VPN is not a ticket to freedom!
 All it does is exchange one country's censorship policies for another one's.
-Please refrain from criminal activities, whether they be western-ideological or real like torrenting and piracy, to ensure the service's continued existence free from being hassled.
+Please refrain from criminal activities, whether they be western-ideological or real like torrenting and piracy, to ensure the service's continued existence free from trouble.
 {{< /hint >}}